-On the welcome page you will find a list of online services, prayers and other resources which is updated daily.
-Here, they are arranged into groups, for ease of finding something that might appeal to you.
+Our church is open again, but things are not quite the 'normal' we are used to.
+We understand that for some, the time is not quite right yet to return to church.
+On the welcome page of this website you will find a list of online services, prayers and other resources which is updated frequently.
+Below, they are arranged into groups, for ease of finding something that might appeal to you.
+Our church is a 'church without walls', so whether we meet in person or online, we pray that you will feel the comfort of God's love at this time.

 Resources for those not online: